Election Week Revisited, by the Numbers

 If you have any questions about this content or would like to discuss your wealth management needs with us, please contact anyone on our team at 404-874-6244 or email me here.

-For perspective on the tax implications of President-elect Trump’s proposed agenda, read this piece from our friends at Smith & Howard.
+For perspective on the tax implications of President-elect Trump’s proposed agenda, read this piece from our friends at Smith and Howard.

 Subscribe to our newsletter to get inside access to timely news, trends and insights from Smith and Howard Wealth Management.